hedonistrh/TurkishMusicGeneration/review-evaluation-metrics.md

 2) **Distribution of Number of Tokens**

     Idea comes from _Folk-RNN_ paper.
 They compare number of tokens in a song (how many token we have until the token which represent end of the sequence) from dataset and generated outputs.

-In our case, for example, **-1** in _Koma53_ represent end of the sequence.
-Thus, we can easily implement this metric.
+    Ps.
+We can add _end_ token into our dataset to understand when the sequence is end.

     ![Alt Text](https://docs.google.com/uc?id=1JhQYSYsLzZRtejPY3BvwpASiXohbyodw)